brianbowles/Bitshares-SMF-Login/README.md

 TODO -

-Look at token cookie and exceptions
-Create a bug report after verifying behavior of the behavior requireing loginredirect.php
+Create a bug report after verifying behavior of the behavior requireing loginredirect.php The logs screen has a weird bts:call is that correct ?

-grep through looking for changes gplus/gp/google/error_log/gsetting at the end
+Havent tested it on a site with SSL

 TESTING LIST
-Make sure SSL works
-Make sure that you can not change the name when set to mamual login check out behavior of token.. and logout etc.. does it operator as a boolean? check out the syncing of accounts when an account already exists

 Ok create a fresh account.
 Fail the email login then try it again.
 It created an account but gave me a strange error.